When Triglycerides Inch Up

 One of the easiest things you can do to lower your triglycerides is to cut out sweetened drinks.
 Sodas and other sugary drinks are packed with fructose, a known offender when it comes to boosting triglycerides.
 Drink no more than 36 ounces of sweet sippers per week -- that means three 12-ounce cans of soda.

 Extra weight, particularly around your waist, raises triglycerides.
 One of the biggest things you can do to bring your levels down is to take it off.
 It doesn't have to be dramatic, either.
-Are you a chubby 150 pounds?
-Lose just seven to 15 pounds and your triglycerides can drop dramatically.

 If you're carrying around a few extra pounds, starting regular workouts can get you in shape and lower your triglycerides at the same time.
 Aim for 30 minutes of exercise five days a week, and be sure to break a sweat and get your heart pumping.
 You can cut your triglycerides by 20% to 30%.
 If you're new to exercise, try a dance class, go for a swim, or take a brisk walk each day.